Back To Home

 Guide 1: Early Career STEM Research Initiative Overview

-The U.S. Department of State’s Bureau of Educational and Cultural Affairs announced the “Early Career STEM Research Initiative” on January 21, 2022.i This new initiative aims to match U.S. companies interested in hosting J-1 exchange visitors in STEM fields with program sponsors.
-The initiative also facilitates additional academic training for undergraduate and graduate students in STEM fields on the J-1 visa for up to 36 months.
+The U.S. Department of State’s Bureau of Educational and Cultural Affairs announced the “Early Career STEM Research Initiative” (the Initiative) on January 21, 2022.i This initiative supports U.S. companies interested in hosting J-1 exchange visitors in STEM fields in collaboration with designated program sponsors.

-Companies or organizations hosting a J-1 exchange visitor are required to acknowledge the “public diplomacy” purpose of the program because they are prohibited from filling jobs with J-1s that otherwise would be open to U.S. workers.
+Companies or organizations hosting a J-1 exchange visitor support the “public diplomacy” purpose of the program by engaging international STEM talent at U.S. host companies.

 Endnotes